-My girlfriend and I spent 3 weeks in Bologna on just €20 a day!
+I spent 3 weeks in Bologna on just €20 a day!
 So, here's a week's worth of things to do, that I did, to help you to enjoy the best of Bologna while on a budget!

 Get yourself over to the friendly tourist information office, Bologna Welcome, for a free city map and other useful travel resources.
 You can even book train tickets here!

 Bologna Welcome is situated in the popular Piazza Maggiore square.
 While you are there, soak up some sun, appreciate the architecture and take a photo next to the San Petronio Basilica.
 Make sure you go inside too!
 It's free and it is one of the most impressive churches I have ever seen.

 The sun is probably shining so head south to find La Sorbetteria di Castiglione and sample the best Gelato in Bologna.

 After a day of exploring, grab a pizza from Pizza Casa.
 This take-away on the corner of Via delle Belle Arti is always busy, always tasty, and always good value.